LHaupt08/CapstoneProject1/README.md

 It would offer a place to endulge in their hobbies at an affordable cost.
 It could also introduce new interests.

 ## Assigning Tasks
-Elizanna: Video/Audio
+Elizanna: Video/Audio, Shopping Form, "Recent Games"
-Lukas: Header
+Lukas: Header, Logo, "Video Game of the week", "Popular Games"
-Dominic: Picking out items for catalogue
+Dominic: Picking out items for catalogue, Catalogue, Footer

 ## Website Layout